SciCompKL/derivgrind/README.md

     python3 run_tests.py dot_amd64_gcc_double_addition

-The testcase names are composed of an AD mode, architecture, language/compiler, floating-point type and arithmetic formula.
+The names of the unit tests are composed of an AD mode, architecture, language/compiler, floating-point type and arithmetic formula.
 You may use `*` as a wildcard to run several tests at once.
 You may specify the Derivgrind installation directory with `--prefix=path`, and a temporary directory with `--tempdir=path`.